 Section 15125(c) of the CEQA Guidelines states that knowledge of the regional setting of a Project is critical to the assessment of environmental impacts and that special emphasis should be placed on environmental resources that are rare or unique to the region.
 CDFW recommends that floristic, alliance- and/or association-based mapping and assessment be completed following 2009 or current version of The Manual of California Vegetation.
 Adjoining habitat areas should also be included in this assessment where Site activities could lead to direct or indirect impacts offsite.
 Habitat mapping at the alliance level will help establish baseline vegetation conditions.
 CDFW's California Natural Diversity Database (CNDDB) in Sacramento should be contacted to obtain current information on any previously reported sensitive species and habitat, including Significant Natural Areas identified under Chapter 12 of the Fish and Game Code, in the vicinity of the proposed Project.
+CDFW recommends that CNDDB Field Logan Raub Colorado River Basin Regional Water Quality Control Board September 30, 2021 Page 4 of 16

-CDFW recommends that CNDDB Field Survey Forms be completed and submitted to CNDDB to document survey results.
-Please note that CNDDB is not exhaustive in terms of the data it houses, nor is it an absence database.
+Survey Forms be completed and submitted to CNDDB to document survey results.
+It should be noted that CNDDB is not exhaustive in terms of the data it houses, nor it is an absence database.
 The assessment should include a comprehensive, recent inventory of rare, threatened, endangered, and other sensitive species located within the Project footprint and within offsite areas with the potential to be affected, including California Species of Special Concern (SSC) and California Fully Protected Species (Fish and Game Code § 3511).

 Species to be addressed should include all those which meet the CEQA definition (CEQA Guidelines § 15380).
 The inventory should address seasonal variations in use of the Project area and should not be limited to resident species.
 Focused species-specific surveys, completed by a qualified biologist and conducted at the appropriate time of year and time of day when the sensitive species are active or otherwise identifiable, are required.
 Acceptable species-specific survey procedures should be developed in consultation with CDFW and the U.S. Fish and Wildlife Service, where necessary.
-CDFW generally considers biological field assessments for wildlife to be valid for a one-year period, and assessments for rare plants may be considered valid for a period of up to three years.
+CDFW generally considers biological field assessments for wildlife to be valid for a oneyear period, and assessments for rare plants may be considered valid for a period of up to three years.
 Some aspects of the proposed Project may warrant periodic updated surveys for certain sensitive taxa, particularly if the Project is proposed to occur over a protracted time frame, or in phases, or if surveys are completed during periods of drought.

-CDFW recommends species-specific surveys for desert tortoise (Gopherus agassizii) and Mohave ground squirrel (Xerospermophilus mohavensis).
-CDFW approved desert tortoise pre-construction surveys cover 100 percent of the project area and adjacent habitat using the methods described in the most recent United States Fish and Wildlife Service (USFWS) Desert Tortoise (Mojave Population) Field Manual.
-CDFW also recommends a current assessment of Mohave ground squirrel and survey guidelines are provided in The Mohave Ground Squirrel Survey Guidelines (Department of Fish and Game, July 2010) or current version.
-CDFW recommends survey for burrowing owl (Athene cunicularia), a Species of Special Concern.
+CDFW recommends timely protocol level surveys for desert tortoise (Gopherus agassizii).
+CDFW approved desert tortoise pre-construction surveys cover 100 percent of the project area and adjacent habitat using the methods described in the most recent United States Fish and Wildlife Service (USFWS) Desert Tortoise Field Manual.
+CDFW also recommends surveys for burrowing owl (Athene cunicularia), a Species of Special Concern.
 Survey recommendations and guidelines are provided in the Staff Report on Burrowing Owl Mitigation (Department of Fish and Game, March 2012) or current version.
 Development of a desert kit fox and American badger mitigation and monitoring plan is recommended.
 Desert kit fox is a protected species, and American badger is a Species of Special Concern.
-CDFW also recommends a thorough, recent, floristic-based assessment of special status plants and natural communities, following CDFW's Protocols for Surveying and Evaluating Impacts to Special Status Native Plant Populations and Natural Communities.
+CDFW also recommends a thorough, recent, floristicbased assessment of special status plants and natural communities, following CDFW's Protocols for Surveying and Evaluating Impacts to Special Status Native Plant Populations and Natural Communities.